-Identified problems/obstacles Modifications of planned activities derived from different situations that occur in the classroom.
-Lessons learned Evaluation They were monitored and evaluated by means of a rubric indicating the degree of achievement as well as the difficulties encountered in the process.
-Opinion Innovation We achieve an integral development of the students and the acquisition of skills and abilities that facilitate their social and school inclusion.
-Effectiveness Working on the basis of their interests and carrying out functional learning means that we achieve the development of all the pupils' abilities as well as effective inclusion with the participation of the whole educational community.
+Self-determination.
+Modifications of planned activities derived from different situations that occur in the classroom.
+They were monitored and evaluated by means of a rubric indicating the degree of achievement as well as the difficulties encountered in the process.
+We achieve an integral development of the students and the acquisition of skills and abilities that facilitate their social and school inclusion.
+Working on the basis of their interests and carrying out functional learning means that we achieve the development of all the pupils' abilities as well as effective inclusion with the participation of the whole educational community.
 Sharing experiences with their peers and being able to carry out activities in an increasingly autonomous manner both in the classroom, at home and in different social environments.
-Sustainability It must be maintained over the time in order to enhance the development of its strengths.
-Replicability All the aspects can be transferred to different geographical areas as the project is based on an ecological and systemic approach, as well as on interdisciplinary and competence-based work.
-Potential for learning or transfer for schools wanting to be more inclusive
+It must be maintained over the time in order to enhance the development of its strengths.
+All the aspects can be transferred to different geographical areas as the project is based on an ecological and systemic approach, as well as on interdisciplinary and competence-based work.